Logo BusinessBecause - The business school voice

 Instead, you should consider the specifics of your profile as an applicant.
 Here are some of the most important considerations:

-Networking: You might consider delaying your application until Round two if you have not yet had the time to attend info sessions and speak to students and alumni of your target programs.
+⇨ Networking: You might consider delaying your application until Round 2 if you have not yet had the time to attend info sessions and speak to students and alumni of your target programs.
 Taking these actions will give you a leg up on understanding the culture of the school, which can lead to a much stronger application.

-Profile Developments: If you are expecting to receive a promotion sometime soon, it might be worth delaying until you can list it officially on your resume
+⇨ Profile developments: If you are expecting to receive a promotion sometime soon, it might be worth delaying until you can list it officially on your resume

-Once you have figured out your own profile and how that might bolster your chances for getting an acceptance letter, you should also consider the structure of the admissions process and how that can make it easier for some applicants to win admission in Round one.
+Once you have figured out your own profile and how that might bolster your chances for getting an acceptance letter, you should also consider the structure of the admissions process and how that can make it easier for some applicants to win admission in Round 1.

 MBA programs thrive on diversity of all kinds: ethnicity, gender, sexual orientation, industry, years of experience, undergraduate major.